-The Center for Teaching, Learning & Engagement invites faculty, staff and administrators to create blogs with a total of 6 pieces of writing, over the span of 6 weeks beginning Week 3 of the Spring Semester (around February 1st).
+The Center for Teaching, Learning & Engagement invites faculty, staff and administrators to create blogs with a total of 6 pieces of writing, over the span of 6 weeks beginning February 3rd.
 These blog postings are about teaching, learning, and student success.
 What you write about specifically is up to you.
 You have free rein, but if you need some ideas:

 - Inspiring stories: Who or what inspired you to be who you are today in relation to your work at GCC?
 How did it impact you?

 - Values: What are the top GCC values needed to become a successful faculty, staff, or student?

 Week 2 (Feb.
 10 – 14):

 - Inclusivity: Write about experiences where you feel like you have seen or demonstrated inclusivity on campus.
 Here is a definition of inclusivity if it is needed:inclusivity– The practice or policy of including people who might otherwise be excluded or marginalized, such as those who have physical or mental disabilities and members of a minority group.

 - Assessment Success: How have you used assessment to improve faculty, staff, or student success?

 - Dreams.
 What would you love to be able to do to improve yourself in relation to your job or to change your job?
 What are your dreams for improving your job, work/life balance and/or efficiency in your work?

 - Reimagine: If you could reimagine your classroom or workplace, what would it look, feel, and be like?